This is not a debate about whether or not you should wear the poppy.

 That is why I find it absolutely heinous and offensive that the BBC, a public body, allegedly does not even give its reporters or guests the option of deciding for themselves.

 They, of course, deny that claim.
-Correspondence from the then-director of the BBC, Mark Thompson, released by a Northern Ireland-based NGO named Relatives For Justice states: “The decision to wear a poppy in BBC television programmes is one for the individuals concerned to make, whether they are presenters or other members of staff.
+Correspondence in 2010 from the then-director of the BBC, Mark Thompson, released by a Northern Ireland-based NGO named Relatives For Justice states: “The decision to wear a poppy in BBC television programmes is one for the individuals concerned to make, whether they are presenters or other members of staff.

 “Internal advice is restricted solely to guidance on the dates on which poppies may be worn, should an individual chose to do so.
 When programme makers are advised of these dates it is made clear that wearing a poppy is a voluntary activity.”